markacola/coreos-docs/kubernetes/cluster-dump-restore.md

 This migration process boils down to selectively omitting state that is not portable between clusters, as well as making some assumptions about the clusters we're dealing with.
 Those assumptions include:
 * **kube-dns add-on** This allows abstracting away the services' clusterIPs, which is inherentely non-portable across clusters with different serviceCIDRS.

-* **api object compatiblilty** Any api object type (eg: replicaset) that is dumped from the *source cluster* must be supported by the *target cluster*.
+* **api object compatibilty** Any api object type (eg: replicaset) that is dumped from the *source cluster* must be supported by the *target cluster*.

-	As a general rule, if the *target cluster's* Kubernetes version is >= *source cluster's* Kubernets version, this will not be a problem.
+	As a general rule, if the *target cluster's* Kubernetes version is >= *source cluster's* Kubernetes version, this will not be a problem.

 * **blank target slate** The *target cluster* to has no deployment state beyond a "stock" cluster.
 In the CoreOS case, the stock cluster state is everything in the `kube-system` namespace along with the service token in the default namespace.